dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/intro/01-about-design-systems.md

 - Grid system
 - Naming system

-All of these sub-systems dictates on how components, patterns and styles are build.
+All of these sub-systems dictates on how components, extensions and styles are build.
 And documentation, principles and guides of best practices will again tell how to build solutions with good UX.

 <!-- <WhatIsEufemia /> -->
 <Img src={WhatIsEufemia} caption="Illustration showing all the sub-systems, like color-system or typography-system.
 All these subsystems are the basis where components, principles and best practices are build upon." className="blank x-10" />